 Premium midsole makes for a super cushioned ride.

-The adidas Adizero Adios Pro 4 offers sub-par lateral stability.
-With a very narrow outsole arch due to a large cutout in this zone, soft and wobbly foam in the heel, and a high stack height, the shoe feels pretty unstable, even by super shoe standards.
-This limitation is less evident for runners able to maintain great form, but it's less suitable for folks needing additional stability.
-Also., the secure lockdown somewhat compensates for the shoe's inherent instability.
+The adidas Adizero Adios Pro 4 offers decent lateral stability.
+The very narrow outsole arch, due to a large cutout in this zone, and soft foam in the heel doesn't help, but this is less evident for runners able to maintain great form.
+On the plus side, the shoe has quite a wide base and a secure lockdown to help compensate for the high and wobbly stack of foam.

 Carbon ENERGYRODS add stiffness.